macwinlin-studio/bilibili-query-information/README.md

 This is bilibili-query-information's README
 ## Background
 This project's background,in fact,the author came up with it when it when he first learned Python.
-Later,it began to be made.
+Later,it began to be started made.
 Start with API.
 Then write the program.
 Finally,the GUI interface is used.